 Drug ranking using machine learning

-Recent advances in proteomic techniques and a greater number of drug response profiles means we can now feed this data into machine learning models of drug response – advancing the field of precision medicine and bringing hope to the millions of people diagnosed with cancer around the world each year.
+Using large-scale proteomics and phosphoproteomics in machine learning has never been systematically applied before.
+However, recent advances in proteomic techniques and a greater number of drug response profiles means we can now feed any type of omics data into machine learning models of drug response – advancing the field of precision medicine and bringing hope to the millions of people diagnosed with cancer around the world each year.

 A patent has been filed and we’re actively looking for partners to license this technology to develop commercially.